|Disease group||Ectodermal Dysplasia|

 Lamartine et al. (2000) identified mutations in the GJB6 gene (locus 13q12) which encodes connexin-30 as the molecular basis of Clouston syndrome.5 Connexins are involved in the formation of gap junctions which are intercellular channels connecting the cytoplasm of adjacent cells.

-The condition is present from birth, however, milder cases may not be diagnosed until a child gets older and nails or hair fail to develop normally.
+The disease is congenital, however, milder cases may not be diagnosed until a child gets older and nails or hair fail to develop normally.

-The management of Clouston syndrome involves treatment of palmar hyperkeratosis with emollients, keratolytics (e.g. 6% salicylic acid in 70% propylene glycol), topical retinoids, topical vitamin D ointment (calcipotriol) and systemic retinoids.
+The management of Clouston syndrome involves treatment of palmar hyperkeratosis with emollients, keratolytics in older children (e.g. 6% salicylic acid in 70% propylene glycol), topical retinoids, topical vitamin D ointment (calcipotriol) and systemic retinoids.
 Nonhealing or treatment‐resistant skin lesions should be biopsied to rule out squamous cell carcinoma.

 1. Clouston HR.
 A Hereditary Ectodermal Dystrophy.
 Can Med Assoc J. 1929;21(1):18-31.

 2. Hassed SJ, Kincannon JM, Arnold GL.
 Clouston syndrome: an ectodermal dysplasia without significant dental findings.
 Am J Med Genet.
 1996;61(3):274-276.